nutratech/blog/2026/09/mtxdb-matrix-storage/+page.md

 the gap.

 Here's why this matters: the gap between sequential and random reads is enormous, even on modern hardware.
+The table below is illustrative (order-of-magnitude, not a reproducible benchmark for this workload):

 <!-- markdownlint-disable MD013 -->